Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian processes on compact Riemannian manifold

-\end{theorem} \begin{proof} See Appendix \ref{appD}. \end{proof} In Euclidean spaces, $\widehat{\sigma}_{1,n}^2/C_{\nu,\alpha_1}$ is asymptotically Gaussian.
+\end{theorem} \begin{proof} See Appendix \ref{app:thm:consist}. \end{proof} In Euclidean space, $\widehat{\sigma}_{1,n}^2/C_{\nu,\alpha_1}$ is asymptotically Gaussian.
 We conjecture that this asymptotic normality still holds on Riemannian manifolds.
-However, this result relies on specific constructions \citep{daqing2010fixed} on Euclidean spaces, which become invalid on manifolds.
-However, a formal proof appears challenging and we intend to pursue this as future investigation.
-In Section~\ref{sec:sphere} we present a numerical simulation experiment to present the asymptotic (normal) behavior of this parameter on spheres.
+However, this result relies on specific constructions in Euclidean space \citep{daqing2010fixed}, which become invalid for manifolds.
+A formal proof is beyond the scope of the current manuscript and we intend to pursue this development in future investigations.
+In Section~\ref{sec:sphere} we present a numerical simulation experiment to demonstrate the asymptotic (normal) behaviour of this parameter on spheres.